RobertVenhryn/Trainee_Task_Robert_Venhryn/README.md

 ![Screenshot_2](https://user-images.githubusercontent.com/75696130/113060638-9897e200-91b9-11eb-95bf-94ca47987dcc.png)

-Targets are unhealthy yet
+Targets are unhealthy yet:

 ![Screenshot_3](https://user-images.githubusercontent.com/75696130/113060838-e1e83180-91b9-11eb-839f-10fbde9a1c90.png)

 After that, I run my mega script: .\site_creating.ps1 (it will be above in the folder, so you can see it). there are mistakes because I delete folders that don't exist yet.
-It doesn't cause any issues
+It doesn't cause any issues.

 ![Screenshot_4](https://user-images.githubusercontent.com/75696130/113061280-76529400-91ba-11eb-8f51-d29d01555446.png)